jcatankard/fourier_forecast/README.md

    - monthly seasonality: 30.43 days
    - quarterly seasonality: 91.31 days
    - yearly seasonality: 365.25 days
-- If seasonal terms interact with each other (i.e. are not just additive), it may be best to log transform your time-series before fitting
-  - where necessary it may also be appropriate to log transform some or all regressors

 ### Future updates:
  - prediction intervals